jschaf/pggen/README.md

 # Features

 -   **JSON struct tags**: All `<query_name>Row` structs include JSON struct tags using the Postgres column name.
-To change the struct tag, use a SQL column alias.
+To change the struct tag, use an SQL column alias.

     ```sql